 If you are unsuccessful at a registration assessment sitting, the GPhC will send you guidance with your results.
 This explains the appeals system, and preparing to sit the assessment again.
 If you have any further questions on your next steps after reading the guidance, please get in touch with the GPhC contact centre on 020 8713 8000.

+If you have failed the assessment, it is only natural if you feel disappointed.
+Feelings of anger, despair and disappointment are common; however, it is important to try to keep your perspective.
+You might find it useful to talk to a Listening Friend.
 You may also wish to check out our latest fact sheet: Using CBT to help you cope with not passing the assessment

 You do not need to meet any extra requirements to sit the registration assessment again but you should reflect on whether you were ready to sit the assessment, and if there are any other factors that may affect your performance on the day.